 The GIN (Government Issuance Number) is a number that identifies every being with the national government.
 This is to be kept secret, and no one needs to know someone else’s GIN.
 The GIN is not even given to the person the number is for until the HHS worker determines that the person is mature enough to understand the consequences of disclosing their number.
-The GIN is only provided when the person calls a government number, or when logging into their government portal for the first time.
+The GIN is only provided when the person calls a government number, or when logging into their government portal.
 No one from the government will call asking for a person’s GIN number, and the government portal will only be located at https://gov.ka/login.

 If the government detects possible fraudulent behavior, the government might choose to freeze the number.
 This will force the person to visit the HHS office, and authenticate.
 They might have to verify everything they have, and an investigation for fraud will be made.
 If the bad actor is caught, then there will be severe criminal penalties.
 In addition, the person with a GIN may only activate web based services from within Kaldus or their home country.
 For example, a US citizen might want a SIP line with a telephone provider.
 They will only be able to get an account from within Kaldus or the US.
 This is again to reduce the chances of fraudulent accounts.